Maral (Zeynab) Maghsoudi

 Jan 2009 – Feb 2013

-My research focuses on the integration of multi-omics data and its applications to both bulk and single-cell datasets.
-My background is rooted in bulk multi-omics integration, where I have studied different integration techniques, as well as in practice computationally combined mRNA, methylation, and CNV profiles to extract pathway activity scores and reveal biological insights.
-I am highly skilled in pathway/gene set analysis, both in developing novel methodologies and applying existing techniques across diverse biological datasets to interpret molecular mechanisms at the systems level.
-While my primary expertise lies in the analysis of large bulk datasets, I am increasingly interested in advancing single-cell multi-omics integration, with an emphasis on developing scalable, noise-robust solutions that address the unique challenges of single-cell data.
-More broadly, I am passionate about applying machine learning, statistical modeling, and systems biology approaches to drive discoveries that contribute to precision medicine and translational research.
+My research focuses on the integration of multi-omics data and its applications to both bulk and single-cell datasets, with a strong emphasis on machine learning and deep learning approaches.
+My background is rooted in bulk multi-omics integration, where I have studied diverse integration strategies and computationally combined mRNA, methylation, and CNV profiles to derive pathway activity scores and uncover biologically meaningful insights.
+I am highly skilled in pathway and gene set analysis, both in developing novel methodologies—such as autoencoder-based scoring and matrix factorization—and in applying existing techniques across large-scale biological datasets to interpret molecular mechanisms at the systems level.
+In parallel, I am developing AI agents to support automated data integration, analysis, and interpretation, with the goal of enabling scalable and reproducible discovery workflows in complex multi-omics settings.
+While my primary expertise lies in the analysis of large bulk datasets, I am increasingly focused on advancing single-cell multi-omics integration through scalable, noise-robust ML/DL frameworks that address the unique challenges of single-cell data.
+More broadly, I am passionate about applying machine learning, statistical modeling, systems biology, and AI-driven automation to drive discoveries in precision medicine and translational research, bridging computer science and biology to enable individualized insights into health and disease.

 Technical Skills